Got new chicks….only to have your hens pick on them? There’s an easy explanation why – and you don’t have to worry.

 It’s All About The Pecking Order

-The main reason why older chickens can sometimes bully baby chicks is simply because of a pecking order issue.
+The main reason older chickens sometimes bully baby chicks is simply because of a pecking order process.
 Suddenly, there are new chickens in the coop, and the older chickens want to establish themselves at the top of that pecking order.
-(You can learn how to safely introduce chickens here).
+The same thing takes place when you introduce a new hen to an existing flock.
+You can learn how to safely introduce chickens here.

-The pecking order is literally who gets first dibs at food that is distributed to a flock.
+The pecking order is literally setting up the heirarchy in a flock and it’s their natural instincts at work.
 Sometimes, establishing this order results in clashes.
 Now, in most cases, this isn’t a problem.

-Older chicks, and especially hens, are not going to actually hurt the babies; they’re just trying to figure out who this newcomer is, what they’re about, and to establish their own dominance over them.
+Older chicks, especially hens, are not going to actually hurt the babies; they’re just trying to figure out who this newcomer is, what they’re about, and to establish their dominance over them.

 It becomes an issue if you start to see the baby chicks get consistently picked on to the point of where there are open sores on them and they’re bleeding.